AndrewKishino/sotez/README.md

 npm install
 npm run build
 ```
-Compiled files will be located in the `build` folder.
+Compiled files will be located in the `lib` folder.
 Distribution files will be located in the `dist/node` and `dist/web` folders.

 ## License